Earth grounding for health

-Grounding is the traditional act of reconnecting with the natural energy of the earth around us by walking without shoes or socks, sitting down on the ground or even using specific devices like grounding mats.
+Grounding is the traditional act of reconnecting with the natural energy of the earth around us by walking without shoes or socks, sitting down on the ground, or even using specific devices like grounding mats.

 Grounding as we age and navigate menopause

-The benefits of grounding
+The benefits of earthing grounding

 In many cultures around the world and through the history of humankind, grounding has inevitably been part of life.
 Before modern shoes were invented, everyone was barefoot.
 The practice of walking around without wearing shoes is still popular in many countries around the world.